MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 If you're a nonprofit organization, you have four ways to get voice features.

-- Buy a Microsoft 365 Nonprofit Business Basic or Microsoft 365 Nonprofit Business Standard plan and Microsoft 365 Teams Phone with Calling Plan.
+- Buy a Microsoft 365 Nonprofit Business Basic or Microsoft 365 Nonprofit Business Standard plan and Microsoft 365 Teams Phone with Calling Plan bundle.
-- Buy a Nonprofit E1 or E3 plan and Microsoft 365 Teams Phone with Calling Plan.
+- Buy a Nonprofit E1 or E3 plan and Microsoft 365 Teams Phone with Calling Plan bundle.
 - Buy a Nonprofit E1 or E3 plan and add voice features individually.
 - Buy a Nonprofit E5, which includes voice features.